Click to open network menu

 EXAMPLE: TIER 1/2/3 SET OF AUGMENTS.

-While many of the augments you are accustomed to remain, some have been replaced.
+Many of the augments you are accustomed to still remain while some have been replaced and new ones have been introduced.
 It would be beneficial to go over some of them to get a sense of the new set 10.

 Fact in the matter is you are never guaranteed the same augments you acquired in a previous game, there are also certain origins / traits that change with each game, so you won't be able to play a similar comp as a previous game.